dieruiqu/Tanh-x-Verilog/README.md

 function is a odd function, then: Tanh(-x) = -Tanh(x), so the regions mentioned are aplicables in the negative range of input values.

-The linear and saturation region they don't need be calculated via interpolation, in this way the hardware resources are also relaxed.
+The linear and saturation region don't need be calculated via interpolation, in this way the hardware resources are also relaxed.
 Modules "regions" and "linear_out" implement the saturation and linear regions of Tanh(x).